Tanz0rz/haxe-fmod/README.md

 ## <a name="html5-builds"></a>HTML5 Builds

 For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD engine a chance to fully load.
-See the [EZPlatformer example project](http://tanneris.me/haxe-fmod-example-project) for a demonstration of how to handle this.
+See the [EZPlatformer example project (HaxeFlixel)](http://tanneris.me/haxe-fmod-example-project) for a demonstration of how to handle this.
 The `Main.hx` file loads the startup scene, the startup scene initializes FMOD and waits for it to report back as initialized, then the game is started.

 ## <a name="fmod-studio-project-configuration"></a>FMOD Studio Project Configuration